evanphx/json-patch/README.md

 ## Run It!
 ### CLI for comparing JSON documents
-You can install the commandline program `json-patch` which can take multiple JSON patch documents, and be feed a JSON document from `stdin`.
+You can install the commandline program `json-patch`.

+This program can take multiple JSON patch documents as arguments, and fed a JSON document from `stdin`.
 It will apply the patch(es) against the document and output the modified doc.

 **patch.1.json**
 ```json